ceramic-engine/ceramic/README.md

 - A `headless` backend allows to run ceramic as a server/cli app (via C++ or Node.js).

-- A `unity` backend is allows to run a ceramic app _inside_ Unity Editor and take advantage of all the platforms Unity provides.
+- A `unity` backend allows to run a ceramic app _inside_ Unity Editor and take advantage of all the platforms Unity provides.

 ## Credits